Anas436/PulseAI/README.md

   <img src="public/dashboard_instagram.png" alt="Dashboard" />
 </p>

-# PulseAI: Social Media Content Generator
+# PulseAI: SaaS Social Media Content Generator

 PulseAI is a powerful Next.js application that leverages AI to generate engaging content for various social media platforms.
 This project uses cutting-edge technologies to provide users with an intuitive interface for creating Twitter threads, Instagram captions, and LinkedIn posts.